CraneSoftwrights/board-baseball/en/build.md

 - raster the DBF (double board front) as often as you need to etch as deep as you wish
 - vector the DBF once in order to cut out the front board
 - vector (without rastering) as many other DBF boards as needed to accommodate the length of the pegs being used, noting that the cradles for the 7/16" dice may end up being deeper than the dice themselves making them difficult to remove without tipping the board if the pegs are not tight
-- raster the SBB (single board back) as often as you need to etch as deep as you wish
+- raster the DBB (double board back) as often as you need to etch as deep as you wish
-- vector the SBB to create the alignment holes
+- vector the DBB to create the alignment holes

 ## 3. Materials